The Project Dashboard is the section of API Fortress where the project status and history are displayed.

 Lastly, the Availability section shows you the availability of your endpoints.
 The default view shows the last two days.
 The data is listed in a table that shows the endpoint, the date and time, the location and the status of any result.
 The results can be filtered by footprint, location and failures.

 If you need to view a specific log, metric or availability in a specific time range you can create your own query using the drop downs at the top of the page.
-The query allows you to filter by logs, by metrics or by availability by selecting the specific test name or the endpoint; choose a start and end date for extending the time range (max 10 days allowed) and view only the failures.
+The query allows you to filter by logs, by metrics or by availability by selecting the specific test name or the endpoint or the tag; choose a start and end date for extending the time range (max 10 days allowed) and view only the failures.
 Every query performed is listed on the bottom of the left panel so you can easily retrieve it.
 If you want to keep it for later uses, you can save it by clicking on the heart icon.
 If the query makes sense also for other projects, it will be preserved and listed when you switch from one dashboard to another via the dedicated drop-down menu at the top of the left panel.